 - The project coordinator is responsible for establishing an agreement with external project parties as well as documenting the project in a suitable manner.

 - The project must report and account for the results in accordance with SLU Grogrund instructions.
-This involves reporting back to the steering group, taking part of workshops, etc.
+This involves reporting back to the steering group, taking part of workshops, writing a project summary etc.

 SLU Grogrund project criteria

 All projects must contribute to SLU Grogrund’s assignment, vision, mission and objectives.
 They are listed in the SLU Grogrund strategy (2021-2023) (only in Swedish).